Ancient87/mythical-mysfits-eks/workshop-1-k8s/README.md

     <details>
     <summary>HINT: Container image definition</summary>
     Each pod spec
     <pre>
     $ curl http://<b><i>NODE_PUBLIC_IP_ADDRESS:PORT</i></b>/mysfits
     </pre>
     </details>

-3. Before we can use the Kubernetes cluster we need to setup the kubectl cli     to login to it.
+3. Before we can use the Kubernetes cluster we need to setup the kubectl cli to work with it.
 To do so locate the output in your Cloudformation stack      titled mythicalstack.mythicaleksclusterConfigCommand[SOMENUMBERS] and        paste it into your shell appending "--alias mythicalcluster".

     It may looks comething like this
     <pre>